 Eutyches, the leading advocate of Monophysitism, opposed that the original human nature of Jesus was transformed into the divine nature at the incarnation.
-As a result the human Jesus and divine Christ became one person and one nature.
-He proclaimed the unity of self-consciousness but so fused the two natures that they lost their separate identities.
+As a result, the human Jesus and divine Christ became one person and one nature.
+He proclaimed that the unity of self-consciousness was so fused that the two natures lost their separate identities.

 The Council of Chalcedon Convened in 451 to debate Nestorianism and Monophysitism beliefs, and ruled against both.
 And in return Nestorius and Eutyches rejected the decree of the council and instituted independent groups within Christianity.